At the wheel: James Mills

 I blame Twitter.
-A couple of summers ago, when ‘lockdown’ was a term rarely bandied about outside the walls of HMP Belmarsh, Jesse Crosse announced to the world – well, his Twitter followers – that he was selling his 2003 BMW M3.
+A couple of summers ago, when ‘lockdown’ was a term rarely bandied about outside the walls of HMP Belmarsh, Jesse Crosse, a Hagerty contributor, announced to the world – well, his Twitter followers – that he was selling his 2003 BMW M3.

 Being sufficiently long in the tooth to have driven every generation of BMW 3 Series and associated M3 since the E30 had to be homologated for motor racing, I knew two things.
 I’d long-since missed the boat to afford an E30.
 And of any M3, the third-generation E46 M3 had an engine that could never be improved on.
 I phoned Jesse out of the blue and uttered the immortal words, “When can I come a see the car?”

 From that point on he must have known he had me.
 I’d been watching E46’s for some time and running the man-maths through my head, as I hunted for a foil to an Integra Type-R DC2 already in the garage.